btarg/TwitchVsMinecraft2/README.md

 Visit the [Discord Developer Dashboard](https://discord.com/developers/applications), and create a bot.

 > This token needs to be reset every time the game is restarted using the in-game command `/discord token <token>` or `/ttv discord token <token>`.

+# Testing
+To test commands without connecting to Twitch or Discord, use `/ttv test <string>`.

+When connected to Twitch, the Broadcaster's commands are always sent through, bypassing the blacklist and command timer entirely.

+To view connection info, type `/ttv status`.

 # Building from source
 > *Before you try building, make sure you [have JDK installed](https://adoptopenjdk.net/) and have properly set up your Java development environment.*